Dennis Ward (musician)

 Dennis Ward is an American bass player and music producer.
 He is known for his various works as a producer for heavy metal and hard rock bands in Europe, as well as for being the bassist and founder of the bands Pink Cream 69 and Unisonic.
-He also performs lead vocals for the AOR studio project Khymera.
+He is currently bassist for English hard rock band, Magnum.

 Biography

-Starting play in 1985, in 2015 left the Unisonic and 2017, he joined a new band called Panorama.
+In 2017, Ward joined the band Panorama.
 The same year he also joined Firewind and former Ozzy Osbourne guitarist Gus G to produce his solo album Fearless and be part of his supporting band as the bass player and vocalist.

-In June 2019, Ward was announced as the new bassist of heavy metal British band Magnum.
+In June 2019 Ward was announced as the new bassist of classic British hard rock band Magnum.